now to receive all the new

 You’ll also get access to

 This poem was written on a six-mile walk on April 22nd, 2018, while listening to "Maybe There Isn't a Reason" by Citizen Scientist, and then listening to the sounds of the world.
-The track was named earlier in April, composed in 2016, and is scheduled to be released on May 11th.
+The track was named earlier in April, composed in 2016, and was released on May 11th.

 I loved spending time on Abby's bench, giving my feet a break, and thinking about who she was.
 Abby was killed by a drunk driver in 2015.
 She was 22.
 Her last name is redacted out of respect.